Martin JRM Mars: Retirement

+The last two JRM Mars aircraft, Hawaii Mars II and Philippine Mars were relocated to museums in 2024 and 2025, respectively.

-Hawaii Mars
+Hawaii Mars II

 On 1 April 2024, Coulson Aviation announced that Hawaii Mars would be donated to the British Columbia Aviation Museum, located at the Victoria International Airport in North Saanich, BC.
 On 28 March, the province of British Columbia provided a $250,000 grant to "protect and preserve" the plane.

 On 25 April, Coulson Aviation announced that Philippine Mars would be donated to the Pima Air & Space Museum in Tucson, Arizona.

-Hawaii Mars approaches its mooring on Sproat Lake after completing a high-speed taxi run as part of the VIP Experience Program, August 3, 2024.
+Hawaii Mars approaches its mooring on Sproat Lake after completing a high-speed taxi run as part of the VIP Experience Program, 3 August 2024.

 On 4 June, Coulson Aviation announced that they would offer two packages that allowed customers to participate in a walkaround inspection and taxi the airplane on the water.

 On 1 August, Hawaii Mars took flight for the first time since 2016, undertaking a short test flight before a technical issue required the in-flight shutdown and feathering of the number-four engine.
 After overnight repairs, the aircraft performed multiple other test flights coinciding with its "VIP Experience" program rides.

 Hawaii Mars approaches Patricia Bay with the Canadian Forces Snowbirds in formation, surrounding the aircraft.

 On 10 August, Hawaii Mars was flown around the Beaufort Range and Comox Glacier accompanied by a Short Skyvan photo ship.
 On board the latter were photographers tasked with capturing Hawaii Mars for media outlets including Skies Magazine.

 On 11 August, Hawaii Mars left Sproat Lake on its final flight.
 It made celebratory low-passes of the Sproat Lake Bomber Base, Port Alberni Harbour Quay, and the city, before embarking on its journey around multiple communities "with a flight path from Port Alberni to Campbell River, Powell River, then back to Comox and down the coast to Victoria."
 Its arrival at Patricia Bay, accompanied by the Canadian Forces Snowbirds, was live streamed on YouTube.

 On 14 August, Hawaii Mars was carefully manoeuvred past breakwaters at the Patricia Bay Coast Guard station.
 In the following days, the aircraft was carefully jacked onto a custom-built 360-degree swivelling trailer, and on 21 August was transported from the coast guard station to a parking spot at British Columbia Aviation Museum.

-On September 20, the BC Aviation Museum hosted a private ribbon cutting ceremony.
+On 20 September, the BC Aviation Museum hosted a private ribbon cutting ceremony.
 Many former Mars crewmembers and the Coulson family were present.

-On September 28, Hawaii Mars was officially opened to the public.
-The BC Aviation Museum is actively modifying the aircraft for public viewing while best preserving the aircraft.
+On 28 September, Hawaii Mars was officially opened to the public.
+The BC Aviation Museum published a phased plan of work in which they state their aim to balance expected visitor numbers with preservation.
+The initial phases plan on increasing accessibility to the interior spaces, while keeping the Hawaii as close to its original specification as possible.
+Later phases include expanding interactive visitor attractions around the aircraft, and ultimately moving it to its own hangar for permanent display.